datazoompuc/datazoom.amazonia/README.md

 Loads data of estimates of emission of greenhouse gases of Brazilian cities.

-According to the “SEEG Brasil” website: all five sectors that are sources of emissions - Agriculture, Energy, Land Use Change, Industrial Processes and Waste with the same degree of detail contained in the emissions inventories are evaluated.
-The data provided in SEEG’s Collection 8 is a series covering the period from 1970 to 2019, except for the Land Use Change Sector that has the series from 1990 to 2019.
+According to the SEEG Brasil website: all five sectors that are sources of emissions - Agriculture, Energy, Land Use Change, Industrial Processes and Waste with the same degree of detail contained in the emissions inventories are evaluated.
+The data provided in SEEGs Collection 9 is a series covering the period from 1970 to 2020, except for the Land Use Change Sector that has the series from 1990 to 2020.

     There are four parameters in this function: